pmunts/muntsos/README.txt

-The Raspberry Pi 4 family consumes significantly more power than the Raspberry Pi 3 and not all host computers will be able to supply enough current to a single USB socket to support a Raspberry Pi 4 in USB Gadget mode.
+The Raspberry Pi 4 family consumes significantly more power than the Raspberry Pi 3 and not all host computers will be able to supply enough current to a single USB receptacle to support a Raspberry Pi 4 in USB Gadget mode.

 Raspberry Pi 5

 The Raspberry Pi 5 Model B yields another 2-3x increase in performance over the Raspberry Pi 4, at the expense of greater power consumption.
 It has a 2400 MHz BCM2712 ARMv8 Cortex-A76 quad-core CPU and is available with 4 or 8 GB of RAM.
-The Ethernet socket and USB ports have swapped sides, so it has a form factor that is sort of a cross between the Raspberry Pi 1 B+ (same grouping of Ethernet and USB ports) and the Raspberry Pi 4 (same dual micro-HDMI sockets and USB-C power socket).
+The Ethernet receptacle and USB ports have swapped sides, so it has a form factor that is sort of a cross between the Raspberry Pi 1 B+ (same grouping of Ethernet and USB ports) and the Raspberry Pi 4 (same dual micro-HDMI receptacles and USB-C power receptacle).

 There are also a myriad of Raspberry Pi 5 Compute Modules, with varying combinations of wireless Ethernet, RAM and eMMC.